adwaitshinganwade/cs6525-fp/Assignment 2 - Economancy Player/README.md

 The player chooses to invest based on a process that combines randomness with a set of fixed decisions.
 Based on a random number, the player chooses to either purchase the strongest affordable attacking card, the strongest affordable defending card, or to pass.

 ## Running the Player ##
-The player has been compiled and tested on Windows.
-The player can be run by simply running ```EconomancyPlayer.exe``` in a Windows shell.
+The player has been compiled and tested on Windows and Ubuntu.

+The Windows player can be run by simply running ```EconomancyPlayer.exe``` in a Windows shell.

+The Linux player can be run as follows in a Linux terminal: ```./EconomancyPlayer```

  The player accepts a JSON state (based on the specification) of the game from standard input.
 On each input, it outputs its decision as a singleton JSON array to standard output.
 It then waits for the next state.
 The player exits when it is passed a state with the ```end``` phase or when it does not recognize a phase.

 ## References ##
 1. [Learn You a Haskell for Great Good!](https://learnyouahaskell.com/chapters)